I Tested My Cat’s DNA, and Here Are the Results

 From health predispositions to breed history, Wisdom Panel’s genetic testing revealed my cat’s internal world.

-I have to begin by saying that I’m as overbearing a cat mom as they come.
+I have to begin by saying that I’m as overbearing a cat mom as they come (and therefore, perhaps, the perfect candidate to try a DNA test kit for cats).
 If my cat, Chicken, sneezes, in my mind, she may have a cold and needs to be carefully monitored for the day.
-If she eats too much food, she’s trying to send me a signal that she has a greater health condition.
+If she eats too much food, she’s trying to send me a signal that she has a more serious health condition.
 If she eats too little, she’s trying to send me a different signal that she has an upset stomach or a hairball coming on.
 I take notice of these things and worry about them more than the average pet parent, I would deign to say.
-So when I learned about Wisdom Panel’s DNA testing technology, I realized two things: We would definitely be taking the test, and the results were going to affect the way I interact with my cat for the rest of both our lives.
+So when I learned about DNA tests for cats, specifically Wisdom Panel’s DNA testing technology, I realized two things: We would definitely be taking the test, and the results were going to affect the way I interact with my cat for the rest of both our lives.
 Not to be dramatic.

 Getting started was easy enough.
-They shipped the box right to my door and enclosed were specific instructions (namely, to wait several hours after a meal to get a sample), a swab, and a return label.
-The plan, I had a good handle on.
-My cat, I did not have a handle on at all.
-Believe it or not, she did not love having a bristly brush rubbed all around her gums and let me know in the form of warning meow.
-Luckily for the both of us, the 15 seconds that I had been counting down from in my head had just reached zero, so we were both off the hook.
+When I received the cat DNA test kit, enclosed were specific instructions (namely, to wait several hours after a meal to get a sample), a swab, and a return label.
+I had a good handle on the plan.
+My cat, however, I did not have a handle on at all.
+Believe it or not, she did not love having a bristly brush rubbed all around her gums and let me know in the form of a warning “meow.”
+Luckily for the both of us, 15 seconds went by quickly.
+Here are the steps to perform Wisdom Panel’s DNA test at home:

 After all this aggravation, I wondered what insights I’d really be gaining into Chicken’s health through the test and what data allowed them to test for such specific traits.
-Since, as I mentioned earlier, any sign she exhibits that might even suggest distress leaves me feeling unnerved for days, I wanted to know she hadn’t suffered the swab in vain.
-That’s when I reached out to Veterinarian and Data and Veterinary Genetics Manager, Dr. Annette Louviere, DVM, for answers.
-“Wisdom Panel™ health results are over 99.99% accurate,” Dr. Louviere says, adding that this is attributed to a “highly accurate microarray platform and quality control guidelines similar to those used by human genetics testing companies.”
+How much could a DNA test really reveal about the ancestry of cats?
+Because, as I mentioned earlier, any sign she exhibits that might even suggest distress leaves me feeling unnerved for days, I wanted to know she hadn’t suffered the swab in vain.
+That’s when I reached out to Wisdom Panel’s veterinarian and data and veterinary genetics manager, Dr. Annette Louviere for answers.
+“Wisdom Panel™ health results are over 99.99 percent accurate,” Dr. Louviere says, adding that this is attributed to a “highly accurate microarray platform and quality-control guidelines similar to those used by human genetics testing companies.”
 Well, that clears things up.

 When I finally got a little ping in my inbox saying “Chicken’s DNA results have arrived,” the wave of anxiety that I felt immediately made it clear that my own health was a secondary concern, as I never would have rushed to the computer to receive lab results in the way I did for Chicken’s.
 As I opened the online portal, I was completely shocked to learn that my most pressing concern was not a concern at all: Chicken had tested negative for any genetic health predispositions.
 I couldn’t contain my excitement as I waved my boyfriend towards the computer while almost involuntarily repeating, “I told you she’s the healthiest cat!”